SouthernMade/sm_sms_campaign_webhook/README.md

 ```

 #### Payload Processor

+If you opted to [auto generate the config](#auto-generate-config), this can be skipped.
+However, you will still need to implement the processor methods!

 The default payload processor will raise errors while processing.
 You are required to provide a working payload processor to properly handle the data received from the SMS campaign service.